quicwg/base-drafts/draft-ietf-quic-recovery.md

 number of bytes acknowledged when each acknowledgment is processed, resulting in exponential growth of the congestion window.

-QUIC exits slow start upon loss or upon increase in the ECN-CE counter.
+QUIC MUST exit slow start and enter congestion avoidance upon loss or upon increase in the ECN-CE counter.
 When slow start is exited, the congestion window halves and the slow start threshold is set to the new congestion window.
 QUIC re-enters slow start any time the congestion window is less than the slow start threshold, which only occurs after persistent congestion is declared.

 ## Congestion Avoidance

-Slow start exits to congestion avoidance.
-Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that increases the congestion window by one maximum packet size per congestion window acknowledged.
-When a loss or ECN-CE marking is detected, NewReno halves the congestion window, sets the slow start threshold to the new congestion window, and then enters the recovery period.
+Congestion avoidance uses an Additive Increase Multiplicative Decrease (AIMD) approach that MUST increase the congestion window by one maximum packet size per congestion window acknowledged.
+When a loss or ECN-CE marking is detected, the congestion window MUST be halved and the slow start threshold MUST be set to the new congestion window.

 ## Recovery Period